 - (39d) In order to ensure the protection of the financial interests of the Union, it is necessary to require third countries to grant the necessary rights and access required for the authorising officer responsible, OLAF and the Court of Auditors to comprehensively exercise their respective competences. - (40) Sound public governance of the Programme requires the clear distribution of responsibilities and tasks among the different actors involved to avoid unnecessary overlap and reduce cost overruns and delays.
 All the actors of the governance should support, in their field of competence and in accordance with their responsibilities, the achievement of the objectives of the Programme. - (41) Member States have long been active in the field of space.
 They have systems, infrastructure, national agencies and bodies linked to space.
 They are therefore able to make a major contribution to the Programme, especially in its implementation.
 They might cooperate with the Union to promote the Programme's services and applications and ensure coherence between the relevant national initiatives and the Programme.
 The Commission might be able to mobilise the means at Member States' disposal, benefit from their assistance and, subject to mutually agreed conditions, entrust the Member States with tasks in the implementation of the Programme.
 Moreover, the Member States should take all necessary measures to ensure the protection of the ground infrastructure located on their territories.
-In addition, Member States should may ensure that the frequencies necessary for the Programme are available and protected at the adequate level to allow for the full development and implementation of the European Parliament and of the Council18.
-The frequencies made available to the Programme should be considered as in-kind contributions from the Member States with no financial impact on the Programme.
+In addition, Member States should may ensure that the frequencies necessary for the Programme are available and protected at the adequate level to allow for the full development and implementation of applications based on the services offered, in compliance with Decision No 243/2012/EU of the European Parliament and of the Council 18.
+The frequencies made available to the Programme should have be considered as in kind contributions from the Member States with no financial impact on the Programme.

-18 Decision No 243/2012/EU of the European Parliament and of the Council of 14 March 2012 establishing a multiannual radio spectrum policy programme (OJ L 81, 21.3.2012, p.
+Decision No 243/2012/EU of the European Parliament and of the Council of 14 March 2012 establishing a multiannual radio spectrum policy programme (OJ L 81, 21.3.2012, p.
 7).